Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 11.47.13 UTC
+- WIB: Selasa, 23 Desember 2025 12.35.31 UTC
-- WITA: Selasa, 23 Desember 2025 12.47.13 UTC
+- WITA: Selasa, 23 Desember 2025 13.35.31 UTC
-- WIT: Selasa, 23 Desember 2025 13.47.13 UTC
+- WIT: Selasa, 23 Desember 2025 14.35.31 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational